wsdookadr/parcel-cut/README.md

 The current version includes code to render the existing data in SVG format for development purposes.

-The algorithm is expected to work on
+The implementation is expected to work on
 - PostgreSQL >= 9.4.7
 - PostGIS    >= 2.2.2